dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 - FR-1214 Best practices: Use SetFocus before SetValue for reliability; verify value format matches control expectations; add validation after SetValue using GetText.

 ## Update: New PACS Method - ClearReport (2025-11-09)
-- FR-1220 Add new PACS method "Clear report" (`ClearReport`) to SpyWindow Custom Procedures dropdown for clearing report text fields in PACS.
+- FR-1220 Add new PACS method "Clear report" (`ClearReport`) to AutomationWindow Custom Procedures dropdown for clearing report text fields in PACS.
 - FR-1221 `PacsService` MUST expose `ClearReportAsync()` wrapper that executes the `ClearReport` custom procedure tag.
 - FR-1222 Method MUST return `Task<bool>` and always return `true` after procedure execution (success/failure determined by PACS state validation).
-- FR-1223 Custom procedure MUST be configured per-PACS profile in SpyWindow (no auto-seeded defaults provided).
+- FR-1223 Custom procedure MUST be configured per-PACS profile in AutomationWindow (no auto-seeded defaults provided).
 - FR-1224 Rationale: Provides dedicated method for clearing report fields before starting new report; commonly needed in report correction workflows.
-- FR-1225 User workflow: Configure procedure in SpyWindow using SetValue operations with empty strings for findings/conclusion fields; test using Run button before deployment.
+- FR-1225 User workflow: Configure procedure in AutomationWindow using SetValue operations with empty strings for findings/conclusion fields; test using Run button before deployment.
 - FR-1226 Common implementation: Use SetValue operations to clear findings field, conclusion field, and any other report text fields specific to PACS.

 ## Update: New Custom Procedure Operation - SimulateSelectAll (2025-11-09)
-- FR-1230 Add new operation "SimulateSelectAll" to SpyWindow Custom Procedures for selecting all text in the currently focused control.
+- FR-1230 Add new operation "SimulateSelectAll" to AutomationWindow Custom Procedures for selecting all text in the currently focused control.
 - FR-1231 Operation MUST send Ctrl+A keyboard shortcut using `System.Windows.Forms.SendKeys.SendWait("^a")`.
 - FR-1232 Operation requires no arguments (Arg1, Arg2, Arg3 all disabled).
 - FR-1233 Preview text MUST show "(Ctrl+A sent)" on success or "(error: message)" on failure.